-The Redis MCP Server is a natural language interface that allows AI agents to interact with Redis databases.
-It enables applications to manage, query, and search data in Redis using simple natural language requests instead of complex Redis commands.
+The Redis MCP Server provides a natural language interface for AI agents to interact with Redis databases, allowing them to store, retrieve, and manage data through conversational commands.

 uv sync